micmejia/bible-dump/AMPC/Genesis/Gen 6.md

-You shall make a roof or [^b]window [a place for light] for the ark and finish it to a cubit [at least 18 inches] above--and the [^c]door of the ark you shall put in the side of it; and you shall make it with lower, second, and third stories.
+You shall make a roof or window [a place for light] for the ark and finish it to a cubit [at least 18 inches] above--and the door of the ark you shall put in the side of it; and you shall make it with lower, second, and third stories.